Rethinking Jailbreak Detection of Large Vision Language Models with Representational Contrastive Scoring: Proposed Approach

 \subsection{Identifying Safety-Critical Layers via Geometric Analysis}

-The effectiveness of representation-based detection hinges on identifying which layers encode the most discriminative safety signals, as not all layers are equally informative.
-Rather than relying on ad-hoc choices or exhaustive empirical sweeps, we propose a principled, data-driven methodology to pinpoint the optimal layer before training a full detector.
-Our approach is founded on a central hypothesis: the layers with the highest downstream detection performance are those where benign and malicious prompt representations are most geometrically separable.
+The effectiveness of representation-based detection hinges on identifying which layers encode the most discriminative safety signals.
+While prior work has empirically noted the utility of shallow or middle layers for text-based jailbreak detection \citep{zhao2025defending}, such ad-hoc selections do not easily scale to the complex, multimodal representations of LVLMs.
+To quantify this separability and pinpoint the optimal layers, we propose a principled, data-driven methodology.
+Our approach is founded on a central hypothesis: the layers with the highest downstream detection performance are those where \textit{benign and malicious prompt representations are most geometrically separable}.
+An overview is depicted in \cref{fig:layer_selection}.

-To quantify this separability, we use the SGXSTest dataset~\citep{gupta2024walledeval}, which is uniquely suited for this analysis.
-It consists of carefully constructed pairs of benign and malicious prompts that are semantically almost identical.
+To quantify this separability, we use the SGXSTest dataset \citep{gupta2024walledeval}, which consists of carefully constructed pairs of benign and malicious prompts that are semantically almost identical.
 This paired design provides a controlled comparison, ensuring that any measured geometric separation is attributable to safety-relevant distinctions rather than spurious topic or style variations.
 This provides a clean signal for identifying truly discriminative layers.
-We compute a composite score for each layer based on three complementary metrics using the last-token representations: 1) \textbf{Maximum Margin Separation}: We use a linear Support Vector Machine (SVM) to measure the width of the decision boundary.
+We compute a composite score for each layer based on three complementary metrics using the last-token representations: 1) \textbf{Maximum Margin Separation ($\gamma^{(l)}$)}: We use a linear Support Vector Machine (SVM) to measure the width of the decision boundary.
 A wider margin indicates better linear separability and a stronger generalization potential.
-2) \textbf{Cluster Cohesion (Silhouette Score)}: This metric evaluates how dense and well-separated the benign and malicious clusters are, quantifying the natural clustering tendency of the representations.
-3) \textbf{Discriminative Ratio}: We compute the ratio of inter-class distance (between benign and malicious centroids) to intra-class distance.
+2) \textbf{Cluster Cohesion ($\mathcal{S}^{(l)}$)}: We employ the Silhouette Score to quantify how dense and well-separated the clusters are.
+For a sample $i$, $s(i) = \frac{b(i) - a(i)}{\max(a(i), b(i))}$, where $a(i)$ is the mean intra-cluster distance and $b(i)$ is the mean distance to the nearest foreign cluster.
+3) \textbf{Discriminative Ratio ($\mathcal{R}^{(l)}$)}: We compute the ratio of inter-class distance to pooled intra-class variance: $\mathcal{R}^{(l)} = \frac{\|\mu_{\text{benign}} - \mu_{\text{malicious}}\|_2}{\frac{1}{2}(\sigma_{\text{benign}} + \sigma_{\text{malicious}})}$, where $\sigma$ denotes the average distance of samples to their respective centroids.
 A higher ratio signifies that the two distributions are far apart relative to their internal variance.